Thursday, August 05, 2021

 And then, of course, there's Charlotte's death.

 The book didn't have to end like this, of course.
 I mean, sure, in real life spiders have short lifespans.
 But we don't have to go for realism in a book like this.
-(This is a book, remember, in which a two month old pig can is debating the semantics of nothing.)
+(This is a book, remember, in which a two month old pig can debate the semantics of nothing.)
 In plenty of talking animal books, the normal lifespan of animals is not strictly adhered to.
 It was a deliberate choice of E.B.
 White to make Charlotte's mortality the focus of the end of the book.

 Or what about this exchange between Templeton the rat and the old sheep?